priyansi-space/Zomato-Landing-page/README.md

-#This is my zomato landing page clone
+# This is my zomato landing page clone
+## done with the first commit